Cocktails – Aviary Style

 - Combine in a small pan over medium heat.
 Stir until the sugar is fully diluted, remove from the heat and let it cool.
 Transfer to a swing-top bottle and refrigerate until ready to use

-- Strain through a fine mesh strainer into a large, clean round pan (rondeau) to allow a depth of 1-1/2″ to 2″ of alginate solution.
-Rest overnight in the refrigerator to let the alginate fully hydrate and all the bubbles to dissipate
+- Rest overnight in the refrigerator to let the sodium alginate fully hydrate and all the bubbles to dissipate

-- Support the mold on a baking sheet and fill the cavities with the cucumber mix using a squeeze bottle or a large syringe.
-Don’t overfill the cavities because extra mold “flashing” will lead to misshapen spheres
+- Carefully fill the mold cavities with the cucumber mix.
+Don’t overfill the mold cavities because extra, overfilled frozen “flashing” will lead to misshapen spheres

-- Freeze overnight or until completely solid and freeze a small baking sheet
+- Freeze overnight until completely solidified

 - Pop the spheres out of the mold onto the sheet and return to the freezer to make sure they are completely frozen before finishing the spheres